mahsa-shabaninezhad/maktab48-project-Shabaninezhad/README.md

 This is a SPA project so I used React-Router for faking navigation between pages.

+This project use json-server as fake server and use base64 for sending image to server.

 It contain 2 part: Admin panel and Store itself.

 For entering in admin part: